 Preparing for Oahu family hikes requires a bit of planning to ensure everyone’s safety and enjoyment.
 Here are some steps to help you prepare.

-If you stumble along a fresh water pool, waterfall, or stream in Hawaii, you will usually find a group of kids or adults playing in the cool water.
-However, it’s not without risk.
-Leptospirosis is a bacterial disease present in freshwater puddles, ponds and streams.
-It’s passed through open cuts or through soft tissues (nose, eyes, mouth).
-Decide where your comfort levels is, but don’t go in with open cuts, avoid putting your head under water and definitely don’t drink the water.
+If you stumble upon a freshwater pool, waterfall, or stream in Hawaii you’ll usually find people playing in the cool water.
+However it’s not without risk.
+Leptospirosis is a bacterial disease present in freshwater puddles, ponds, and streams, passed through open cuts or soft tissues.
+Decide where your comfort level is, but don’t go in with open cuts, avoid putting your head under water, and definitely don’t drink it.

 Fill your post-hike bellies with tasty local eats and then head back out for more.